TickTeam/guide-tt/ticktick_web_app/how_to_check_revision_history_of_a_task.md

 ###How to check activities of a task? <mark>[Pro only]</mark>
 1.Sign in TickTick on web.

-2.Click avtar in the upper-left corner of the page to select “Settings”.
+2.Click avatar in the upper-left corner of the page to select “Settings”.

 3.Select “Labs” in the left panel and then enable “Task Activities”.